timm/gold/src/table.md

       TableHeader(i, row[c], c)
 }
 ```
-This variant updates not only the table,
+`TableIncs`
-but also separate tables for each class or each row.
+keeps  separate statistics for each
+class of row within the data (as well as updating
+stats on all the data).

 ```awk
 function TableIncs(i,row,     k) {